Vientiane Cafe is...

 When visiting Vientiane, try our famous Basil sauce flavored with smokey paprika, garlic and chili… Vegetarian Naam salad which is a lettuce wrap made with crumbled coconut rice tossed together with cilantro and scallions… or our most popular, “KING SOUP”, made with red coconut curry broth mixed with vermicelli and vegetables.

-We at Vientiane looks forward to seeing you!!
+We at Vientiane look forward to seeing you!!